ferroche90/letlexi-toolkit/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Custom Elementor widgets, REST endpoints, and helpers for LetLexi legal resources with section navigation and ACF integration.
+Universal section navigation system for any post type with ACF integration.
+Works with constitution articles, law documents, statutes, and any custom post type.

 == Description ==

-LetLexi Toolkit provides a comprehensive solution for displaying legal documents with interactive section navigation.
-Built specifically for constitution articles and legal content, it offers seamless integration with Elementor, Advanced Custom Fields (ACF), and WordPress REST API.
+LetLexi Toolkit provides a comprehensive solution for displaying structured documents with interactive section navigation.
+Originally built for legal documents, it now works with any post type that has ACF sections, offering seamless integration with Elementor, Advanced Custom Fields (ACF), and WordPress REST API.

 = Key Features =

+* **Universal Post Type Support** - Works with any post type (posts, pages, custom post types)
 * **Section Navigator Widget** - Interactive navigation through document sections
 * **Extensible Widget System** - Auto-loading system for easy addition of new Elementor widgets
 * **Elementor Integration** - Custom widgets with full control panel and comprehensive styling options
 * **REST API Endpoints** - Dynamic section loading via AJAX
 * **ACF Integration** - Works with ACF repeater fields for content management
+* **Configurable Field Names** - Use custom ACF field names for different post types
 * **Shortcode Support** - Fallback shortcode for non-Elementor usage
 * **Responsive Design** - Mobile-friendly two-pane layout
 * **Accessibility** - ARIA support, keyboard navigation, screen reader friendly
 * **Font Controls** - User-adjustable font scaling with persistence
 * **Server-Side Rendering** - Works without JavaScript enabled
+* **Developer-Friendly** - Extensive filters and hooks for customization

 = Use Cases =

 * Constitution articles and legal documents
+* Law documents, statutes, and regulations
 * Multi-section content with table of contents
 * Interactive legal reference materials
 * Academic papers with section navigation
+* Technical documentation with sections
 * Any content requiring structured section browsing
+* Custom post types with ACF sections

 == Installation ==

 1. Upload the `letlexi-toolkit` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Ensure Advanced Custom Fields (ACF) is installed and activated
-4. Create a custom post type called 'constitution_article' (or use the filter to modify)
-5. Add ACF repeater fields named 'sections' with subfields for content
+4. Create ACF repeater fields named 'sections' with subfields for content (or configure custom field names)
+5. Add your post types to the supported list (or use the default supported types)
 6. Use the Elementor widget or shortcode to display your content

 = Requirements =